Constructor in Java Abstract Class

-- Then we create a class that must be derived from this abstract class ‘Content’ named ‘GFG’.
+Step 2: We create a class that must be derived from this abstract class ‘Content’ named ‘GFG’.
 Inside GFG class we are going to define a constructor and inside the method call the parent class constructor by using the super keyword and define the abstract method of its parent class in it.

-- Inside the method, we multiply both the value stored in the different variable names where one of the variables is the variable of an abstract class.
+Step 4: Inside the method, we multiply both the value stored in the different variable names where one of the variables is the variable of an abstract class.
 We can access the variable of the abstract class by its derived class object.